tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 3.md

 You've learned how to setup a new NextJS project, how to create create new pages and how to navigate between them, and also how to work with images, metadata and third-party scripts.

 #### Ending
-In the next episode, we'll take a deeper look at pre-rendering and data fetching in NextJS.
+In the next lesson, we'll take a deeper look at pre-rendering and data fetching in NextJS.
 See you soon!

 #### [NextJS - Lesson 4](Courses/NextJS/NextJS%20-%20Lesson%204.md)